Amanokrom: History

-Àmanokrom, one of the principal Twi speaking towns in Akuapem, was established around 1742 by Nana Amanor Awuah of the Asona Clan whose predecessors accompanied their relative King Safori to establish the Ofore stool dynasty and the Akuapem State after the Akuapem War of Independence against the Akwamus in 1733.
+Àmanokrom, one of the principal Twi speaking towns in Akuapem, was established around 1742 by Nana Amanor Awuah of the Asona clan whose predecessors accompanied their relative King Safori to establish the Ofori stool dynasty and the Akuapem State after the Akuapem War of Independence against the Akwamus in 1733.

-Nana Amanor Awuah whose name was given to the new town Amanokrom (Amanor's Town) was a descendant of Nana Ahenkorakese, an Asona Chief of Adanse Kokobiante and of common ancestry with King Kuntunkununku.
+Nana Amanor Awuah whose name was given to the new town Amanokrom (Amanor's town) was a descendant of Nana Ahenkorakese, an Asona chief of Adanse Kokobiante and of common ancestry with King Kuntunkununku.
 The first King of the Asona group of people then at Adanse Kokobiante in Ashanti.

 The Asona of the Ahenkorakese group led by Nana Agyapon Tenten first settled at Adanse Ofoase and moved with Ofori Panyin of Akyem Abuakwa to Pamen in Eastern Akyem Abuakwa before moving again with King Safori to establish the next Ofori Kuma dynasty of Akuapem around 1733.

 Nana Kwatia Akompi led the Ahenkorakesee Asona group from Pamen to Akuapem where they stayed with Omanhene Safori at Amanprobi near Akropong.
 Nana Kwatia Akompi died At Amanprobi and was succeeded by Nana Osim Kwatia who led the Ahenkorakese Asona group to accompany King Safori to move from Amanprobi to Nsorem, between Akropong and Abiriw.
 After the death of Osim Kwatia, Amanor Awuah succeeded to the leadership of the Ahenkorakese Asona group till about 1740.